nataliecclaire/nataliecclaire/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Natalie (she/her) - welcome to my Github!
-I'm a sophomore studying computer science at Columbia University and a current AI fellow at Break Through Tech.
-Over recent months, I’ve been working in a team with Meta to develop a natural language processing model that detects demographic bias. 👀
+I'm a third year studying computer science at Columbia University and a machine learning/AI researcher with the AlQuraishi Lab at Columbia.
+In one of my recent projects, I worked in a team with Meta to develop a natural language processing model that detects demographic bias. 👀

-🌱 I’ve been building my skills in linear algebra and applied machine learning in and out of the classroom.
-I’m currently working on a project under a professor at my school, Dr. Laine, to develop a convolutional neural network that conducts brain segmentation of 3D CTI images.
-The work and presentation for that is to be added soon!
+I’ve been building my skills in linear algebra and applied machine learning in and out of the classroom.
+In Fall 2024, I completed a project under a professor at my school, Dr. Laine, to develop a convolutional neural network that conducts brain segmentation of 3D CTI images.

-Currently, I'm reading up for my upcoming work at the AlQuraishi Lab at Columbia University!
+Currently, I'm replicating data curation techniques from a few papers using the UniProt database, PyTorch, Pandas, Matplotlib, and more to benchmark the performance of leading protein language models.
 As a machine learning researcher at the lab, I'll be investigating how cross-attention, masked language modeling, and distributed training can open doors for effectively predicting protein-protein interactions and binding affinity!

 🤔 Feel free to take a look at some of my other projects I've conducted through the years: